Learn all you need to know about Greyhounds!

 The tattoo in the right ear tells the greyhounds age.
-It consists of the numbers 1 through 12 for the month of birth, followed by the last digit of the year of birth.
+The first number (s) identifies the month they were whelped, and the last number is the year of birth.
 For example, 103 would indicate the greyhounds was born in October 2013 while 62 would indicate the greyhound was born was born in June 2012.
 In order to differentiate the greyhounds in the same litter, the letters A, B, C and so on are used.
+The letter is an identifier as to the order they were tattooed in the litter (not necessarily the birth order).
+For example, 35B would be March 2015 and “B” would be the second dog tattooed.
 Therefore, greyhounds in the same litter would have the same tattoo in the left ear and in the right ear they would differentiate by a letter of the alphabet.
 Thus, no one can lie about a greyhounds true age, nor can dogs be "switched" in a race as tattoos are checked prior to the start of each race.

 Other countries have different types of registration systems: Irish greyhounds are also tattooed in their ears, however, the Irish registry uses a series of letters rather than numbers and the tattoos can only be interpreted with the aid of a registry itself.

 Pet greyhounds may also be tattooed at their pet owner's request on the inside of the thigh for registration with other organizations such as National Dog Registry (NDR) or Tattoo-A-Pet.
 Some pet owners have implanted a microchip for further identification; please consult with your veterinarian concerning this.